nepi-engine/nepi_setup/NEPI_DOCKER_HOST_SETUP.md

     Then, unzip and copy the folders from unzipped folder to the 'nepi_storage' shared drive.
 Select 'Merge' if asked

-### NEPI User Storage Setup
+### NEPI Docker Initialization Setup
-This step will initialize your NEPI's User Storage folders.
-The
+This step will initialize the NEPI Docker System.

-Enable internet connection and sync clocks on connection:

-    ninet

 Initialize NEPI docker image on your system: